unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 When deciding what to work on next possible categories are:

 - Must/Should/Could - Gojko's prefers other categories,
-- [Chris Matts](https://twitter.com/PapaChrisMatts)'s: now vs not now (or more politically correct rephrased: yes vs yes but later)
+- [Chris Matts](https://twitter.com/PapaChrisMatts)'s: now vs not now (or more politically correct rephrased: yes vs yes but later),
+- "now vs not now" helps with the "90% of the backlog is a must (prio 1)" situation - everything stays (politically correctly) a must - just not for the current milestone.

 Don't prioritise features (it's hard/impossible to do well).
 Prioritise business goals: